-We appreciate the accountability shown by Commissioner Patton in recognising and apologising for past and present systemic racism in Victoria Police.124 However, we also note the incongruence of these remarks with Victoria Police's recent emphatic denial of racial profiling in response to the publishing of COVID data.125
+We appreciate the accountability shown by Commissioner Patton in recognising and apologising for past and present systemic racism in Victoria Police.
+However, we also note the incongruence of these remarks with Victoria Police's recent emphatic denial of racial profiling in response to the publishing of COVID data and emphatic denial of racial profiling.
+125